thewca/wca-documents/documents/Code of Ethics.md

    4. Delegates and Organizers should only be officially listed for a competition if they perform a significant role.
       1. Delegates and Organizers should agree on their roles for the competition before the competition is announced.
 4. **Conflicts of Interest**
-   1. WCA Staff must report all potential conflicts of interest that may arise and affect their WCA Staff role to the WEC using [this form](https://docs.google.com/forms/d/e/1FAIpQLSca81GIwjguJoWrPcbgabkRpdgJqbusIf9RBR7ObNNNL9kvqw/viewform?usp=sf_link).
+   1. WCA Staff must report all potential conflicts of interest that may arise and affect their WCA Staff role to the WIC using [this form](https://docs.google.com/forms/d/e/1FAIpQLSca81GIwjguJoWrPcbgabkRpdgJqbusIf9RBR7ObNNNL9kvqw/viewform?usp=sf_link).
 These include, but are not limited to:
       1. Sponsorships
       2. A stake in businesses trading within the cubing community.
          1. Example: Being the owner of a cubing store/business.
    2. WCA Staff must not receive sponsorship(s) for their role within the WCA.
-      1. Any sponsorship details of a WCA Staff member as a competitor must be reported to the WEC.
+      1. Any sponsorship details of a WCA Staff member as a competitor must be reported to the WIC.
    3. WCA Staff must not use their role to promote a third party brand who are not a [WCA-recognized regional organization](wca{organizations}), the competition sponsor(s), or sponsors of the WCA.
 This includes but is not limited to:
       1. Promotions in emails to competitors
       2. References in the email signature block